Frequently Asked Questions

 How do I receive Continuing Education Clock Hours for this conference?
 Will I receive a certificate?

-Credits will be automatically applied to your record.
-You can go to the NCDA website, www.ncda.org, click on LOGIN to access your account.
-Once you’re in your profile, find View My CE History.
-This is where you will see how many CEs you’ve earned for attending the event, as well as print out your certificate if necessary.
-Members can come to this page anytime in the future to view your CE history and print certificates.
-(Non-members will be given temporary access.)
+Use the form in your program book or app to log which sessions you attended.
+Sign and submit the CE form as instructed (either hand-in or email to email@example.com).
+Follow the link you were sent after the event to get to the Conference Evaluation Survey.
+You MUST complete the evaluation for each session you attended.
+Once you complete the survey, you will be directed to your login page.
+Once you log into your account, click on Members Only Resources and you’ll see ‘Profile’ then click on View My CE History.
+This is where you will see how many CEs you have earned for attending the event, as well as where you can print out your certificate if necessary.
+You can come to this page anytime in the future to view your NCDA CE history and print certificates.
 If you have any questions, please contact NCDA Headquarters: (918) 663-7060.

 View the online Agenda or the conference app.
-The app and virtual conference platform (available to registrants only) includes full session descriptions and the most current schedule.
+The app (available to registrants only) includes full session descriptions and the most current schedule.

 Yes!
-Online registrations will be accepted until June 13 for the In-Person and Hybrid event and until July 11 for the Virtual only conference.
-On-site registration opens Sunday, June 26, 2022 at 7:00 am.
+Online registrations will be accepted until June 13 for the In-Person event and on-site registration opens June 27th.

 Please allow 1-3 days to process memberships or renewals.
 Once you receive the email confirming your membership has been processed, you can register for the conference and receive the discount.
 Remember, headquarters is closed on all Fridays and major holidays.